MMedaram/Bank-Microservices/README.md

 **Service Discovery**: Services are registered in Eureka for dynamic discovery.

-**API Gateway**: Spring Cloud Gateway API Gateway is used as a central entry point for all services.
+**API Gateway**: Spring Cloud Gateway is used as the central entry point, providing routing and JWT-based security enforcement.

 **Swagger**: Interactive API documentation generated for each service.